superwerker/superwerker/README.md

 ## Design decisions

+### Forward compability and adoption

+As soon as AWS releases a feature/service which makes parts of superwerker obsolete, we will adopt.
+In an ideal world this project would have to exist.

 ### Low total cost of ownership

  - use native AWS services when possible
  - use functionless / managed runtimes when possible

+Preferred services: CloudFormation, Systems Manager Parameter Store / Automation, Lambda, CodePipeline/Build

 ### Tested code

 All features need to have tests.
 We prefer integration tests which tests the correct end state.
+This usually results in the use of real AWS APIs for tests and no mocks.

-### Idempotent and re-entrant
+### Idempotent and convergent

-All steps have to be idempotent / re-entrant so we ensure that processes can be re-run without breaking.
+All code has to be idempotent so we ensure that tasks can be re-run without breaking and without changing the result.
+All code has to be convergent so we ensure that tasks which have been interrupted formerly can re-run and converge to the final state.

 ### Event-driven

-We use CloudWatch Events where possible and decouple steps.
+We use CloudWatch Events where possible in order to decouple architecture.

-### Forward compability and adoption

-As soon as AWS releases a feature/service which makes parts of superwerker obsolete, we will adopt.
-In an ideal world this project does have to exist.
+We ackknowledge this decision makes end-to-end testing harder sometimes.

 ## Thanks